ntrajic/rockset-build-self-rag-chatbot/README.md

 Use "microsoft_annual_report_2022.pdf" for external document info for RAG pattern After vectorization, this pdf will be a set of overlapping chunks, with numeric vectors.
-RocksetDV is a vectorDB (high performance real-time cash), and on input "concept" RocksetDB will provide "context" for each input prompt string.
+RocksetDB is a vectorDB (high performance real-time cache), and on input "concept" RocksetDB will provide "context" for each input prompt string.
 Context string is augmenting input prompt, and togehter [input_prompt, answer_context] will provide enough info for ChatGPT 4.0 (LLM) to generate relevant and precise output result.